 - Provisions for ensuring that the event venue is left in a clean and tidy condition;

 - A Risk Assessment may also be required to be completed,

-b) The College reserves the rights to film and /or audio record any event that takes place.
+b) The College reserves the rights to the film and /or audio record of any event that takes place.

 c) The School reserves the right to refuse any request from the media and/or production companies to film at LSME premises or property.